Scott Thornbury gives us some great tips and ideas for building dialogue in speaking activities.

 I’d like a single room with a bath.

-- When the dialogue has been constructed and practised, ask one or two pairs of students to “perform” it in front of the class.
-Knowing that this is a standard part of the dialogue building sequence may encourage students to take the pairs practice stage more seriously.
+10. When the dialogue has been constructed and practised, ask one or two pairs of students to perform it in front of the class.
+Knowing that this is a standard part of the dialogue-building sequence may encourage students to take the pairs practice stage more seriously.

-Write a six-to-eight line dialogue on the board and ask learners to read it aloud, and to practise it in pairs.
-Then, gradually erase words and whole lines from the dialogue.
+Write a six–eight line dialogue on the board and ask learners to read it aloud then practise it in pairs.
+Next, gradually erase words and whole lines from the dialogue.
 Learners continue practising, each time having to remember more and more of the disappearing dialogue until there is nothing left on the board at all.

 Write one participant’s half of a dialogue on the board, e.g. the overheard part of a telephone conversation.
 Working together, learners have to reconstruct the original conversation.
 They then practise and perform it.

 Once the original dialogue has been learnt and practised, ask learners to adapt it by changing some of the key information but still retaining the basic outline.
 For example, in the case of the hotel dialogue, ask them to change the number of nights, the type of room, the facilities that the hotel offers, etc.

 Once the original dialogue has been learnt and practised, ask one of the learners to come to the front of the class and perform the dialogue with you.
 But instead of following the memorized script, respond to the learner unexpectedly.
 For example, where in the original the receptionist answered the guest’s request, I’d like a single room with a bath, by saying, Certainly, you could say: I’m afraid we don’t have any single rooms with a bath.
 The student then has to improvise an appropriate response, and, if unable to, the rest of the class can be asked to suggest one.
 Students can then be asked to improvise in pairs.